 Picking the FLOUR for Arepas

 Yes, the flour you use in your arepas matters.
-Corn meal is NOT the same as masarepa.
-Sure, they are made from the same stuff, but the main difference is that masarepa is precooked before it gets to the milling process, meaning it can aborb liquids and ultimately takes on a different texture when formed into a dough that can be shaped.
+Cornmeal is NOT the same as masarepa.
+Sure, they are made from the same stuff, but the main difference is that masarepa is precooked before it gets to the milling process, meaning it can absorb liquids and ultimately takes on a different texture when formed into a dough that can be shaped.

 For this recipe, I found P.A.N. yellow corn meal (affiliate link) – I had to special order it because at the time, all of my local grocery stores were out.
-Fortnuately, P.A.N. can usually be found with the international or Spanish/Mexican foods in a generic store; or at a specialty Latino grocer if you are lucky enough to have one in your area!
+Fortunately, P.A.N. can usually be found with the international or Spanish/Mexican foods in a generic store or at a specialty Latino grocer if you are lucky enough to have one in your area!

-You cannot sub corn meal or masa harina (the Mexican verison of cornmeal) – you will NOT get the same results.
+You cannot substitute cornmeal or masa harina (the Mexican version of cornmeal) – you will NOT get the same results.